Taxes

 Every state has a different annual SUI tax rate, a different tax rate range, and a different wage base for unemployment tax.
 The wage base means you only contribute unemployment tax until the employee earns above that specific amount.
 For example, if the wage base is $10,000, but your employee earns $40,000 a year, you’ll only pay SUI taxes on that first $10,000.

 The tax rate changes annually for each state.
-The particular SUI rate you pay also depends on certain individual factors, like your business’s industry, your experience in business, and the number of former employees you have, who filed for and received unemployment benefits.
+The particular SUI rate you pay also depends on certain individual factors, like your business’s industry, your experience in business, and the number of former employees you have who filed for and received unemployment benefits.
 If you have more employees who file for unemployment benefits your SUI tax rate could be higher.

-To keep your SUI tax rate as low as it can possibly be, it’s important to maintain records of your employment and employees’ performances and behaviors.
+To keep your SUI tax rate as low as it can possibly be, it’s important to maintain records of your employment and employees’ performance and behaviors.
 This means documenting any misconduct that leads to firing, measuring employees’ job performance, and conducting regular performance reviews.

 What is FUTA?